-Becoming the Member for Bathurst at the 2011 State Election, Paul has established a solid focus and framework that has supported the economic development of our regional areas - including record investment into roads, education and infrastructure.
+In a major victory and swing in votes, Paul became the Member for Bathurst at the 2011 State Election.
+Since then, Paul has established a solid focus and framework that has supported the economic development of our regional areas - including record investment into roads, education and infrastructure.

 He has served as Deputy Premier, Minister for Regional NSW, Minister for Police, Minister for Regional Transport and Roads, Minister for Local Government, Minister for Racing and Minister for Lands and Forestry.
 Paul brings vast experience to his role serving the Bathurst Electorate.